TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 ### Colour

 Also included in this style guide, is a colour guideline.
-When KnowRoaming had hired a full-time graphic designer, the two of us worked together to standardze the colours we used, and for what functions in the UI.
+When KnowRoaming had hired a full-time graphic designer, the two of us worked together to standardize the colours we used, and for what functions in the UI.
 Since the company logo had already been designed, it was only natural to use the included light and dark blues as the primary colours in the app.
 Additional blues were selected as button-press states, for dark text, and a light blue as an off-white background.

 <figure class='folio_image' id='style-blue'>
 <a target='_blank'>